 - Competition season (spring): match-day recaps, highlight reels, award announcements.

 - Offseason: thank-you posts, retrospective, demo events.
-A recurring template — like a 'Build Update Tuesday' graphic — means you're filling a slot, not inventing from scratch each week.
+A recurring template, like a 'Build Update Tuesday' graphic, means you are filling a slot each week instead of inventing something from scratch.

 2. An organized asset library.
-A shared Google Drive with a strict, dated folder convention: /2026/Photos/[EventCode]/, /2026/Video/raw/, /Brand/logos/, /Brand/templates/.
+Use a shared Google Drive with a strict, dated folder convention: /2026/Photos/[EventCode]/, /2026/Video/raw/, /Brand/logos/, /Brand/templates/.
 The brand folder holds vector logos, fonts, the brand sheet, and reusable Canva/DaVinci templates.
-When a project is 'find the file in 10 seconds,' people actually reuse and maintain it.
+When finding a file takes 10 seconds, people actually reuse the library and keep it maintained.

-3. Defined roles, not a hero.
+3. Defined roles.
 Avoid the single-person-does-everything trap.
-Split into clear roles students can grow into: photographers, video editors, graphic designers, a social media scheduler, and a writer for press releases and the Impact Award.
-Pair each senior with a younger student all season so the skill transfers before the senior leaves.
+Split the work into clear roles students can grow into: photographers, video editors, graphic designers, a social media scheduler, and a writer for press releases and the Impact Award.
+Pair each senior with a younger student for the whole season so the skill transfers before the senior leaves.

-4. Documentation as the real deliverable.
-The most valuable thing a graduating media lead leaves behind isn't their best video — it's a written playbook: the camera settings checklist, the export presets, the publish/consent checklist, login access (in a team password manager, never a personal account), and 'how we do match-day.'
+4. Documentation is the real deliverable.
+The most valuable thing a graduating media lead leaves behind is not their best video.
+It is a written playbook: the camera settings checklist, the export presets, the publish/consent checklist, login access (in a team password manager, never a personal account), and 'how we do match-day.'
 Store it where the project lives.
-Teams that document their processes are also the teams whose Impact Award narratives show sustainable, transferable structure — something judges explicitly look for.
+Teams that document their processes are also the teams whose Impact Award narratives show sustainable, transferable structure, which judges explicitly look for.

 5. Own your accounts.
 A classic failure: the only person with the Instagram password graduates and disappears.
-Fix: accounts belong to the team, with a mentor as recovery contact and credentials in a shared, secured vault.
+The fix is that accounts belong to the team, with a mentor as recovery contact and credentials in a shared, secured vault.
 The same goes for the YouTube channel, Google Drive, and any scheduling tools.

 6. A lightweight approval flow.
-Define who reviews a post before it's public — typically a mentor for anything involving minors, sponsors, or other teams.
-This isn't bureaucracy; it's the safety net that catches the consent and sponsor mistakes from the troubleshooting module before they're live.
+Define who reviews a post before it is public, typically a mentor for anything involving minors, sponsors, or other teams.
+That review is what catches the consent and sponsor mistakes from the troubleshooting module before they go live.

-The test of a good pipeline: a brand-new sophomore who has never touched the account can, with the documentation alone, produce and publish an on-brand match recap.
+A good pipeline passes this test: a brand-new sophomore who has never touched the account can produce and publish an on-brand match recap from the documentation alone.
 Build toward that.

 Key takeaways